estherQu33n/LeakySwagg3r/README.md

 ***[Reminder]:***

-***Before running the script, it is advisable to modify the allowed methods within the script first! i.e You may want to remove the DELETE method when testing a target in production environment!***
+***Before running this script, it is advisable to modify the allowed methods within the script first! i.e You may want to remove the DELETE method when testing a target in production environment!***

 # The developer of this tool will NOT be held liable in case of any misuse of this tool!
 ------------------------------------------------------------------------------------------------------